-Weekend Pathways offers a unique alternative to the typical weekend college by allowing students to finish selected certificate, bachelor, and master's degrees by enrolling in a combination of weekend classes, telecourses, and online courses, as well as submitting a portfolio for credit for prior learning.
-All classes required for specified programs are delivered through Weekend Pathways, including General Education requirements.
-In keeping with the mission of Madonna University, the program also offers opportunities for spiritual growth in addition to academic study through interaction with peers, lectures, retreats, communal prayer, and other activities that promote spiritual and personal development.
+Madonna University offers unique alternatives to students to finish selected certificate, associate, bachelor, and master's degrees by enrolling in a combination of weekday/weekend classes, telecourses, and online courses, as well as submitting a portfolio for credit for prior learning.
+In keeping with the mission of Madonna University, all scheduling options allow opportunities for spiritual growth in addition to academic study through interaction with peers, lectures, retreats, communal prayer, and other activities that promote spiritual and personal development.